-I’ve just been over visiting some of my favourite peeps HoneyandLance and Honey has written a brilliant post called People are Inherently Lazy: Or, Why We Over-Rank Ourselves, which was actually in response to a post by dating expert Evan Marc Katz called Do You Overestimate Yourself?
-Both of their posts were in response to a recent post on the Freakonomics Bulletin (Freakonomics is one of my favourite books) about people’s tendencies to seriously overestimate themselves.
+Dating expert Evan Marc Katz wrote a post, Do You Overestimate Yourself?, in response to a recent post on the Freakonomics Bulletin (Freakonomics is one of my favourite books) about people’s tendency to seriously overestimate themselves.

-Which got me thinking of course about Baggage Reclaim readers and the various problems that you come up against, particularly Mr Unavailable’s.
-In my new ebook Mr Unavailable and the Fallback Girl, I repeatedly talk about value and the correlation between that, your self-esteem, and why you will find yourself knock, knock, knocking at assclown door…again and again.
+Which got me thinking of course about Baggage Reclaim readers and the various problems that you come up against, particularly Mr Unavailables.
+In my new book Mr Unavailable and the Fallback Girl, I repeatedly talk about value and the correlation between that, your self-esteem, and why you will find yourself knock, knock, knocking at unavailable and assclown door again and again.

 There was a standout line in this standout post: